 Implement wellness programs

 Wellness programs, when researched and implemented properly, can help you keep your employees healthy.
 One reason is that wellness programs promote healthy behaviors.
 As of the moment, COVID-19 has no cure.
 But, your body can fight the infection—if you boost your immune system.
 And to have a good immune system, you need to have healthy behaviors.
-When you implement wellness programs, you instill to your employees the behaviors they need to make sure that they stay healthy.
+When you implement wellness programs, you instill in your employees the behaviors they need to make sure that they stay healthy.

 The bottom line: Critical times can be taxing to your employees’ physical and mental wellbeing.
 When you implement wellness programs, you help your employees maintain a healthy condition.